LSU-UE4/UE5-Level-Design/holodeck/README.md

 Sometimes a file is referenced and you do not delete all the folders.
 You have to sometimes go back and delete them one at a time.

 Now it did not delete all my folder.
 Go back and delete the folders again then right click on the **Content** folder and select  **Fix Up Redirectors in Folder**.
 Do this until you have all the folders you want removed gone.
 You might have to load up a new level (**File | New Level** to accomplish this).
-You also might have to go to **P4V** and delete any ghost files that are still in the folder (it is OK to delete files that are not entered into source control).
+You also might have to go to **P4V** and delete any ghost files that are still in the folder (it is OK to delete files that are not entered into source control and are not being used by the game).
 This usually means that **Unreal** has lost track of this file and the folder won't delete until it is gone.

 https://user-images.githubusercontent.com/5504953/177067308-a38e2c37-06a2-4d9d-8a98-f27d5fa98c06.mp4